 Store in a cool, dry place

-Quince paste is a traditional Italian dessert made with quince apples and sugar.
-It is particularly popular during the autumn season.
+Quince paste is a traditional Italian sweet made with quinces and sugar.
+It is particularly popular during the autumn period.